CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

 In this exercise, you'll use Azure AI Foundry to integrate custom data into a generative AI solution.

-> **Note**: The code in this exercise is based on pre-release SDK software, which may be subject to change.
+> **Note:** The code in this exercise is based on pre-release SDK software, which may be subject to change.
 Where necessary, we've used specific versions of packages; which may not reflect the latest available versions.
 You may experience some unexpected behavior, warnings, or errors.

 While this exercise is based on the Azure OpenAI Python SDK, you can develop AI chat applications using multiple language-specific SDKs; including: